Tim Christie is a New Zealand-based designer, artist and entrepreneur.

 "The idea came about when I imagined the dynamic effect that might emerge from combining the precision of geometric abstraction with biological symmetry.
 I was curious to explore the relationship between a very controlled technical aesthetic and facial features, with the inherent symmetry of the latter providing a shared language between these two worlds.

-Many of his pieces are whimsical and have a quirky idea or story to tell.
+Many pieces are whimsical and have a quirky idea or story to tell.
 Some explore deeper themes or cultural ideas.
 Artwork is mixed-media including original acrylic paintings, limited edition digital prints and light-boxes.